Physical-chemical process

 - Not suitable for small installations ;

 Although effective, this process only partially eliminates natural organic matter (2/3 on average).
 Therefore, support from additional processes, such as oxidation or even filtration, is required.
-This guarantees complete treatment of raw or waste water.
+In this way, raw or waste water is guaranteed complete treatment.

 Designing a coagulation-flocculation reactor